d3lta-v/SSTuino/docs/tutorials/Sec1/tinkercad.md

 [https://www.sparkfun.com/datasheets/Components/LED/COM-09590-YSL-R531R3D-D2.pdf](https://www.sparkfun.com/datasheets/Components/LED/COM-09590-YSL-R531R3D-D2.pdf)

-` Forward Voltage: Min 1.8V, Max 2.2V.
-Suggested current:16 - 18mA `
+> Forward Voltage: Min 1.8V, Max 2.2V.
+Suggested current:16 - 18mA

 This means that the 1.5V battery would be barely able to light up the circuit, and only the 2 other battery types will be able to light up.

+---

+# Your first circuit with the SSTuino Kit!

+So you have built yourself some very simple circuits.
+Now let us move into our SSTuino board!